pratikshajadhav08/coffee-shop/README.md

 ## Known limitations / still placeholder

-- Phone number and address in `src/data/site.js` are fictional — update before going live.
+-Phone number and address are fictional and should be updated before production use.
-- Footer social links (Instagram, Journal) and some links (Catering, Wholesale) are `href="#"` placeholders.
+-Some social/navigation links are placeholders.
-- No real online payment — ordering is "review cart → call the shop."
-- `public/coffee.glb` isn't included; the 3D cup won't render until you add your own model there.#   c o f f e e - s h o p   
- #   c o f f e e - s h o p 
+-There is no online payment system.
+-public/coffee.glb is not included in the repository.
+The 3D coffee cup requires the model file to be added manually.

  
  "# coffee-shop"